-The reason I love Nintendo, is the games.
+The reason I love Nintendo is the games they make.

 Often the hardware too, but mostly the games.
 They are experts at crafting consistently imaginative gaming experiences.

 However if there’s one area they are not experts in, it’s creating consistently friendly user interfaces for their consoles.

 Creating good user interfaces is hard, there is no doubt about it.
 Whether it’s the Xbox 360 dashboard, with its relentless attempts to push advertising, or the functional but cold Sony cross-media bar.
 Collating and aggregating the functions and content of a modern device is a tough thing to do.
 Even usability flag bearers Apple have struggled to keep their iOS fresh as the iPhone has increased in capability.

 Nintendo, for all their talents, never seem to get their console interfaces right.
 The funny thing is that they often have the right approach.
 They try to make it fun; they use humour to make the most mundane tasks playful, they sprinkle Easter Eggs for the user to discover.
 No other company would think of using Pikmin to visualise a data transfer process, or a jumping Mario to indicate download progress.
 But they always seem to fall down on speed and intuitiveness.

 The UI for the original Wii console is a prime example.
 Looking back, the channel based menu is quite remarkable.
 Its simple layout is very reminiscent of the iOS dashboard (which it beat to market) and it even had apps of a sort with news, weather, voting channels and so on.
 It’s a lovely design that works beautifully with the Wii Remote’s infra-red pointer.
 So far, so good, but should you want to buy software from the Wii Shop, use the news channel or browse your photo library, things start to fall apart.